zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ---
-title: Lesson 2 - Lookin’ Good with CSS 😍
+title: Lesson 2 - Lookin' Good with CSS 😍
 layout: lesson
 description: Learn about CSS syntax, cascade, and inheritance, how to use CSS selectors, and applying style to our markup with CSS.
 ---